 What about collagen and protein intake?

 On its own, collagen peptides powder is not a complete protein.
 It’s missing one essential amino acid that would make it complete: tryptophan.

 That doesn’t mean you should kick collagen to the curb, though.
 It’s especially high in glycine, proline and hydroxyproline, the three main amino acids that your body uses to make connective tissue.

 That’s a big deal if you want to support recovery after physical activity, and an even bigger deal if you want to support glowing, hydrated skin.

-That’s because Bulletproof Collagen Protein provides your body with the amino acid building blocks for:
+That’s because Bulletproof Collagen Peptides provide your body with the amino acid building blocks for:

-Bulletproof Complete Daily Energy Collagen Protein is different kind of protein supplement.
+Bulletproof Energy Collagen Protein is different kind of protein supplement.
 It contains the eight amino acids found in collagen, plus added tryptophan, which gives it a complete amino acid profile.

 Even better?
 You get a custom energy blend of nutrients and MCT oil for sustained energy.
 Talk about a new way to shake up your protein shake.